 RAD is not a martial arts program.
 Our courses are taught by certified RAD instructors and provide participants with a workbook/reference manual.
 This manual outlines the entire physical defense program for reference and continuous personal growth.
-The RAD System of physical defense is taught at many colleges and growing, widespread universities.
-The acceptance of this system is primarily due to the ease, simplicity, and effectiveness of the tactics, solid research, and unique teaching methodology.
+The RAD System of physical defense is taught at many colleges and universities.
+The growing, widespread acceptance of this system is primarily due to the ease, simplicity, and effectiveness of the tactics, solid research, and unique teaching methodology.